Satopanth Tal Trek:

 TREK FEE is Ex Badrinath and includes accommodation, permits, logistics and all meals during the trek.

 All meals during the trek (Day 3 lunch to Day 6 lunch).
 Regular Indian style nutritious vegetarian food during the trek, breakfast packed/hot lunch (depending upon the time you reach a campsite), light snacks, dinner along with coffee/tea/soup.

 Excellent Trekking Guide, who will be a local to this particular area and has profound knowledge of the trekking trails around.

-Specialised Cook, Support staffs, Porters for carrying the central logistics of the trek.
+Specialised Cook, Support staff, Porters for carrying the central logistics of the trek.